douglas-gibbons/redwood/README.md

 Helper functions for Agents.
 The storage mechanism is intentionally vague; use prompts to direct its use.

+## Installing

+Requirements:

+- uv (`brew isntall uv`)

+The first time you run `run.sh` it will set up the python virtual environment and install the packages it needs.

 ## Adding to an Agent

 Add run.sh as an STDIO MCP server